sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 Our primary mechanism applies a sequence of pure-SQL migrations (each in a transaction) to the database on application startup.
 This happens to block the new application version from reaching a working state until all migrations since the previous version have been applied.
 This is generally a non-issue as most schema migrations fast, and _most_ data migrations are fast enough to apply on application startup.

-Some data migrations may require application-specific logic that can't be easily performed within a SQL command.
+Out-of-band migrations allow for application-specific logic to exist in a migration that can't be easily performed within a SQL command.
 For example:

 - generating key pairs
 - re-hashing passwords